Tep1g/notes/content/Digital Enterprise Research Paper Outline.md

 ## Ideas
 #### Virtual Reality / Augmented Reality
 - How VR Headsets can be applied to the way consumers interact with products
-- Devices such as vive trackers
+- Devices such as Vive trackers
+- VRChat Skin commissioning market
+- The growth/existence of VRChat as a result of VR hardware
+- Meta (lol)
+- The coming and going of Pokemon Go as a social trend
+- Snapchat lenses
 #### Minecraft ecommerce
 - Server hosting services
 - Profitable multiplayer servers